 Safety is the primary goal of the County State Aid Highway 54 Safety and Multimodal Connectivity Project (herein known as the Project).
 This application will demonstrate the significant outstanding safety concerns along 6.8 miles of County State Aid Highway (CSAH) 54 and at the intersection of CSAH 54 and CSAH 68.
 The Project addresses these concerns by incorporating strategies outlined in the USDOT's National Roadway Safety Strategy Plan (NRSS).
-The NRSS plan identifies safer roadway design as an important strategy to successfully prevent traffic fatalities through contextsensitive design that considers modal equity among all users.
-The Project adopts Safe System Approach as the guiding paradigm to address roadway safety and employs Safe Streets, Safe People, Safe Vehicles, Safety Data, and Safety Focused Enforcement as its core elements.
-This underlying principle advances the goals of USDOT, Dakota County, and the RAISE Program to eliminate roadway crashes that result in fatalities and serious injuries along this crucial corridor in Dakota County, Minnesota.
+The NRSS plan identifies safer roadway design as an important strategy to successfully prevent traffic fatalities through context-sensitive design that considers modal equity among all users.
+The Project adopts Safe System Approach as the guiding paradigm to address roadway safety and employs Safe Streets, Safe People, Safe Vehicles, Safety Data, and Safety serious injury or fatal crashes minor injury crashes possible injury crashes property damages only

+Focused Enforcement as its core elements.
+This underlying principle advances the goals of USDOT, Dakota County, and the BUILD Program to eliminate roadway crashes that result in fatalities and serious injuries along this crucial corridor in Dakota County, Minnesota.